Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

-# **Holacracy Constitution - Development Version**
+# **AgileGovernance Constitution**

 ## Preamble

 This **_“Constitution”_** defines rules and processes for the governance and operations of an organization.
 The **_“Ratifiers”_** are adopting these rules as the formal authority structure for the **_“Organization”_** specified upon the Constitution’s adoption, which may be an entire entity or a part of one that the Ratifiers have authority to govern and run.
-The Ratifiers and anyone else who agrees to take part in the governance and operations of the Organization (its **_“Partners”_**) may rely upon the authorities granted by this Constitution, and also agree to be bound by its duties and constraints.
+The Ratifiers and anyone else who agrees to take part in the governance and operations of the Organization (its **_“Organization's Members”_**) may rely upon the authorities granted by this Constitution, and also agree to be bound by its duties and constraints.

 ## Article 1: Energizing Roles

 ### 1.1 Definition of a Role

-The Organization’s Partners will typically perform work for the Organization by acting in one or more explicitly defined Roles.
+The Organization’s Members will typically perform work for the Organization by acting in one or more explicitly defined Roles.
 A **_“Role”_** is an organizational construct with a descriptive name and one or more of the following:

 - **(a)** a **_“Purpose”_**, which is a capacity, potential, or unrealizable goal that the Role will pursue or express on behalf of the Organization.
 - **(b)** one or more **_“Domains”_**, which are things the Role may exclusively control and regulate as its property, on behalf of the Organization.